ColemanCochran/ColemanCochran.github.io/home.md

 I enjoy math and computer science but I use them as a framework/background to understand other topics.
 This has primarily assisted me as I've started to gain experience in SaaS, business, and the economy of space.

-Chat GPT describes me as: "He has a soft spot for messy datasets, weirdly specific questions, and turning overthinking into a marketable skill.
+ChatGPT describes me as: "He has a soft spot for messy datasets, weirdly specific questions, and turning overthinking into a marketable skill.
 He builds things, analyzse stuff, and occasionally make sense."